 308 Burwood Road Burwood is an elegant example of the Federation Queen Anne style dwelling, which has lost some of its original character through unsympathetic changes.

-Number 308 Burwood Road - "Dimora" has been rendered externally though it is still in character.
+Has been rendered externally though it is still in character.
 (Appian Way Conservation Area Environmental Study Page 18).